arti9m/PHP-XLS-Excel-Parser/README.md

 ## 4. How it works

 ### Rows and columns numeration
 Rows and columns numeration in this parser is zero-based.
 Excel row numeration is numeric and starts from _1_, and column numeration is alphabetical and starts with _A_.
 Excel references a single cell by its column letter and row number, for example: A1, B3, C4, F9.
-If __Array__ mode is used, cells are stored in _$cells_ property, which is two-dimensional array.
-The 1st dimension is the row number, and the 2nd one is the column number.
-In __Row-by-row__ mode a single row is returned as an array of cells.
-If `$row` contains a row returned by _read_next_row()_, Column A is `$row[0]`, column D is `$row[3]`, etc. In this mode, user can get zero-based row number with _last_read_row_number()_ method.
+If __Array__ mode is used, cells are stored in _$cells_ property, which is a two-dimensional array.
+The 1st index corresponds to row number, and the 2nd index is the column number.
+In __Row-by-row__ mode, a single row is returned as an array of cells.
+If `$row` contains a row returned by _read_next_row()_, Column A is `$row[0]`, column D is `$row[3]`, etc. In this mode, the user can get zero-based row number with _last_read_row_number()_ method.
 The table below illustrates how the cells are numerated.

 |     | A | B | C | D | E | F |
 |:---:|:-:|:-:|:-:|:-:|:-:|:-:|